muggy8/improbable/from-me-to-me/Ur78er4a.md

 I mean, I am curious about how things are doing back home but going there still made me uneasy.

-I'm supposed to be dead afterall.
+I'm supposed to be dead right.

 And will I be able to face the reality of how everyone else felt about me?